-On May 20, 2009, President Obama signed the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009.
+The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 was signed into law on May 20, 2009.
 The HEARTH Act amends and reauthorizes the McKinney-Vento Homeless Assistance Act with substantial changes, including:

 To read the amended and reauthorized McKinney-Vento Act, see The McKinney-Vento Homeless Assistance Act, as amended by the HEARTH Act.

-On July 6, 2012, the President signed into law P.L.
-112-141, the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+On July 6, 2012, P.L.
+112-141, the Moving Ahead for Progress in the 21st Century Act (MAP-21) was signed into law.
 Subtitle C, of Title II, Division F contained the following four HEARTH Act technical corrections: